scarlatti/roseingrave/Documentation.md

 - `"commentsRowHeight"`: The number of pixels to make the height of the comments row.
 Must be at least 21 (the default height of a row).

-In the future, there will be additional fields for customizing font, font size, font weight, etc.
+In the future, there could be additional fields for customizing font, font size, font weight, etc. Please file an issue if you would like to see these features.

 ### `"pieces"`